 Greaves: What ingredients do you use most in Goan dishes?

 Hrudananda: “We use a lot of warm, pungent spices such as cloves, cinnamon, cardamom and nutmeg.
 Our recipes get their heat from black pepper and fresh chillies.
-Bay leaf and javitri—or mace—also add flavor.
+Bay leaf and javitri—or mace—also add flavour.
 Then we make use of the ingredients that are found across Goa, such as kokum [a sharp fruit from the mangosteen family that can be used instead of tamarind], cashew nuts, curry leaves and coconut.
-We use coconut vinegar to flavor our dishes, too.
+We use coconut vinegar to flavour our dishes, too.
 Vinegar is very much a Catholic influence in Goan food.”

-What is your personal favourite meal?
+What is your personal favorite meal?

 “Nothing beats Goan fish curry!
 But there is also chicken xacuti [pronounced shakooti, from the Portuguese dish chacuti], which is a coconut-based stew, and chicken cafreal which uses plenty of fresh coriander and chilli.
 Mutton sukha masala is made with a roasted coconut gravy.
 Prawn balchão is very popular—it’s a tangy, fiery curry.
 Pomfret recheado is also good.
 It’s fresh fish pan-seared in a thick masala paste.”

 What would you recommend we try from the Taj Fort Aguada Resort & Spa’s menus for a real taste of typical Goan cuisine?

 “There’s a good choice of traditional Goan dishes at Kokum Kitchen.
 Try everything!
 And enjoy your meal overlooking the ocean.
 There are more seafood-based choices, such as crab xec xec [pronounced shek shek, crab in its shell served in a thick, spicy gravy] and clams xacuti, on the Morisco terrace.”